 s argument for the

-As an addition, we are using the
+In addition, we use the

-Try to say Alexa, ask Searchable Player
+You can say something like Alexa, ask Searchable Player:

 - to play the last song

-- to resume
+- to play [singer name]

-- to play all
+- to play [track name]

-- to play songs by The Police
+- to play [genre]

 What about Convoworks Prototype?

-Remember, media source is defined with the
+One last thing before we part, media source is defined with the